bakdata/kpops/docs/docs/user/references/cli-commands.md

 * `--filter-type [include|exclude]`: Whether the --steps option should include/exclude the steps  [default: include]
 * `--dry-run / --execute`: Whether to dry run the command or execute it  [default: dry-run]
 * `--verbose / --no-verbose`: Enable verbose printing  [default: no-verbose]
+* `--parallel / --no-parallel`: Run the kpops command in parallel  [default: no-parallel]
 * `--help`: Show this message and exit.

 ## `kpops deploy`